 Step 4: Dissemination and Usability

-Since 2017 the forTEXT project, funded by the German Research Foundation (DFG), develops a dissemination strategy for digital methods in order to make them accessible for users with little or no prior know-how.
-A central issue of forTEXT is the development of CATMA 6, which was launched in October 2019.
+Since 2017 the forTEXT project, funded by the German Research Foundation (DFG), is developing a dissemination strategy for digital methods in order to make them accessible for users with little or no prior know-how.
+A central pillar of forTEXT is the development of CATMA 6, which was launched in October 2019.
 CATMA 6 comes with new technical features like data versioning, a project-centered system architecture and project member management functionalities.
 The sixth version also has a newly designed and more intuitive user interface, based on Google’s widely known Material Design.
-CATMA 6 further integrates the formerly separated Analyze and Visualize modules in order to be able to use visualizations as a means of analysis. forTEXT collaborated closely with the 3DH project, that came up with a concept for a dynamic data visualisation and exploration for digital humanities research.
-The visualizations offered in CATMA adhere to the 3DH postulates and the prototype Stereoscope can be used to visually explore and refine annotations created in CATMA.
+CATMA 6 further integrates the formerly separate Analyze and Visualize modules in order to be able to use visualizations as a means of analysis. forTEXT collaborated closely with the 3DH project, that came up with a concept for dynamic data visualization and exploration for digital humanities research.
+The visualizations offered in CATMA adhere to the 3DH postulates, and the prototype Stereoscope can be used to visually explore and refine annotations created in CATMA.

 - Bögel, Thomas, Michael Gertz, Evelyn Gius, Janina Jacke, Jan Christoph Meister, Marco Petris, and Jannik Strötgen (2015): “Collaborative Text Annotation Meets Machine Learning: heureCLÉA, a Digital Heuristic of Narrative“, DHCommons Journal 1 (July).
 DOI: 10.5281/zenodo.3240591.